-Plastic surgery slowly started regaining its popularity, but it wasn’t until the 1950s that this discipline experienced significant progress.
+Plastic surgery slowly started regaining popularity, but it wasn’t until the 1950s that this discipline experienced significant progress.
 During the first half of that decade, “plastic” was used more frequently than “cosmetic” to describe procedures like rhinoplasty (nose job) and otoplasty (ear correction).
-Furthermore, new subspecialties emerged which supported cosmetic surgery, for example, maxillofacial surgery, which is now essential in performing most face surgeries.
+Furthermore, new subspecialties emerged that supported cosmetic surgery, for example, maxillofacial surgery, which is now essential in performing most face surgeries.

 Modern Plastic Surgery